zakx64/Folat/README.md

 ## Content
 - "dlib.py"     : Library with functions that perform the instructions.
 - "example.dtm" : Example of how to print a "Hello, World!" in DTM.
+- "LICENSE"     : MIT license
 - "main.py"     : Main file, contains the interpreter.
+- "README.md"   : File that explains some details of the repository.

 ## Instalation and execution
 ```bash